 State Grant Programs – States may have different grant requirements that students may qualify for.
 Contact your Financial Aid Advisor for more information.

 Veteran’s Educational Benefits – Programs offered at Galen College are approved for some Veterans Educational Benefits.
 Contact your Financial Aid Advisor for details on applying for VA benefits.

-Agency Assistance – Galen College works closely with many JTPA, Workforce, Impact, and other job training programs.
+Agency Assistance – Galen College works closely with Workforce, TAA, Vocational Rehabilitation, and other job training programs.
 Please inform your Financial Aid Advisor if you will be receiving assistance from one or more of these agencies.

 Payment Plans – Galen College will work with you to arrange an affordable payment plan.
 There is no interest charged on payments made while in school.
 Please see the Bursar to arrange a payment schedule.

 Out of Pocket Expenses – All funds received by the College on behalf of the student will first be credited to the student’s individual account to pay for tuition.
 Financial aid will not be available for books, supplies, or other living expenses until tuition has been paid in full.
 The following costs are not covered by financial aid and are the responsibility of the student:

 - Registration fee: due at the time of enrollment and non-refundable after 72 hours

 - Background check fee: due at the time of enrollment and non-refundable